Sam Wood: Metro-Goldwyn-Mayer (M-G-M), 1927-1939

 Wood followed with two less fortunate assignments and the last two of the four features he would make with William Haines: A Tailor Made Man and New Adventures of Get Rich Quick Wallingford, both 1931.
 Haines would subsequently retire from acting to become a successful interior decorator.
 Wood finished off the year by directing his final and successful film with Robert Montgomery, The Man in Possession, a "knockabout comedy."
+He was credited only as a producer on this last film; although Wood did direct The Man in Possession, the film bears no director credit.

 Ramon Novarro: Huddle and The Barbarian, 1932-1933

 The 1932 Huddle was another opportunity for Wood to demonstrate his talent for presenting American collegiate football.
 Madge Evans appears opposite leading man Ramon Novarro, a silent era star who struggled to make the transition to sound films.

 In a bid to revitalize Novarro's career, M-G-M tasked Wood with filming a remake of the "romantic-exotic" silent era success The Arab, originally filmed by director Cecil B DeMille in 1915 starring Edgar Selwyn, and in 1924, starring the then 25-year old Navarro, both carrying the same title.
 Wood remade The Barbarian with emerging film star Myrna Loy as the object of Novarro's affection, who steals her from fiancé Reginald Denny in this cinematic ally "attractive minor package".